Can I Sue Addictive Online Games?

 Can You Recover Damages for Gaming Addiction?

-The third obstacle, which may be the biggest, is even if you can get to court, and even if you can get past the limitation on damages, you are still left with the elephant in the room.
+The third obstacle, which may be the biggest, is even if you can get to court and can get past the limitation on damages, you are still left with the elephant in the room.
 Is gaming addiction even an injury you can recover damages for?

 No Consensus in the United States